From Our Dean

-GSAPP has a rich, long-standing history of being the “gold standard” of education, training, and research in the field of applied and professional psychology.
-Simultaneously, we embrace an innovative, forward-thinking mindset.
-In congruence with Rutgers University’s Strategic Plan, the GSAPP leadership team has been engaged in vital, fluid conversations regarding our own strategic plan and tactical execution in the context of GSAPP’s role as a thought change leader.
-I encourage all of us to think critically and intersectionally as to how as mental health practitioners, psychologists, and students of psychology, we are called to action to become - and remain informed, engaged, and involved to make real world impact for the common good.
+In concert with Rutgers University leadership, our Dean’s Cabinet engages in vital, fluid conversations regarding our strategic planning and tactical execution in the context of GSAPP’s role as a thought change leader.
+I encourage reflection on how as mental health practitioners, psychologists, and students of psychology, we are called to action to become - and remain - informed, engaged, and involved to make real world impact for the common good.

 Dean and Distinguished Professor